 - Under “Shared library,” select Audience manager.

-How remarketing lists are organized
+How data segments are organized

-Keep in mind that you still have to meet the size requirements:
+Keep in mind that you still have to meet the size requirements.

 - Google Display Network must have a minimum of 100 active visitors or users within the last 30 days.